terodox/terodox.tech/content/posts/2020-01-26--lit-html-part-3/index.md

 ## Event listener options

 If you need to take advantage of other options available to you with the `addEventListener` method, you can use an object to define the event listener instead.
-This will allow using options like `capture`.
+This will allow using options like `capture`, `once`, and `passive`.
+Check out [MDN for more info](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) on those.

 Here's how that could look: